Azure AD Connect Password sync: no recent synchronization

 The latest password hash synchronization heartbeat is detected at xx/xx/xx

-If you then run Invoke-ADSyncDiagnostics, the result will be as follows:
+If you then run the Invoke-ADSyncDiagnostics, the result will be as follows:

 Azure AD Connect - Latest password hash synchronization heartbeat is detected

-The Azure portal (or Microsoft 365 admin center) also displays a message that password sync is now working:
+You should also see a message in the Azure portal (or in the Microsoft 365 Admin Center) that your password sync is now working:

 Password sync: recent synchronization